unlink2/logpeek/README.md

 ### Command line

-The following command will scan main.ccp for the word main.
+The following command will scan main.cpp for the word main.
 Use --help for more information and a list of available options.

 ```sh